-Gaylord’s Alpine Theme!
+Gaylord’s Alpine Theme

 What’s With It?
 Let’s get down to the details.

-Community leaders then adopted the theme throughout town, believing that Gaylord could capitalize on its snowbelt-centered location and distinguish itself architecturally from other vacation destination communities in Northern Michigan.
+Gaylord has found its niche as a destination by embracing the charming characteristics of an Alpine Village.
+The widespread adoption of the chalet-style architecture was first proposed after the development of the famed Otsego Ski Club, formerly Hidden Valley Resort, on the east side of town in the 1930s.
+Community leaders then adopted the theme throughout town, believing that Gaylord could capitalize on its snowbelt-centered location and distinguish itself architecturally from other vacation destination communities in northern Michigan.
 The downtown area and businesses continue to embrace the Alpine theme.
-Gaylord is now synonymous with the phrase “Alpine Village,” and the annual Alpenfest celebrates the Swiss heritage that’s shared with its sister city in Pontresina, Switzerland.
+Gaylord is now synonymous with the phrase “Alpine Village,” and annual festivals and activities celebrate the Swiss heritage that’s shared with its sister city in Pontresina, Switzerland.

-Driving Tour of Otsego County
+Walking Tour of Otsego County

 Stretch those legs while you learn with a historical walking tour of our community!

 Check out the Otsego County Historical Society to learn more about our community’s past.